Cancer Wellbeing Centre

 Who can come to CWC?

 CWC is an initiative designed to provide specialised assistance to anyone impacted by cancer.
 This includes those living with cancer, their family and loved ones, as well as people bereaved by cancer.
-If you have any questions as to whether this is the right services for you, please do not hesitate to contact our friendly team for further information and support.
+If you have any questions as to whether this is the right service for you, please do not hesitate to contact our friendly team for further information and support.

 Can I still attend if I am immuno-suppressed?

 CWC understands the unique challenges and impacts of cancer on the lives of our clients and recognise that health can be a barrier to accessing our services.
 While we make every attempt to maintain a clean and sanitary clinic environment, we do have a high volume of clients through our door each day.
-If you have any concerns about immuno-suppression, please contact us to discuss the possibility of extended hour or home visits.
+If you have any concerns about immuno-suppression, please contact us to discuss the possibility of extended hours, Telehealth or home visits.

 Can I get a Medicare rebate for my sessions?